Mountain landscape of Kyrgyzstan

 Standard processing is 3-5 business days.
 There is no official express option on the government portal.
 Apply at least 10 days before travel to account for weekends and potential delays.

-Can I extend my stay beyond 60 days?
+Can I extend my stay beyond my visa-free allowance?

 What happens if I overstay my visa?